Spanish dollar: Mexico

 After 1918, the peso was reduced in size and fineness, with further reductions in the 1940s and 1950s.
-However, 2- (1921), 5- (1947) and 10- (1955) peso coins were minted during the same period with sizes and fineness similar to the old peso.
+Coins of 2- (1921), 5- (1947), and 10-peso (1955) denominations were also minted during the same period, with sizes and fineness similar to the old peso.

 Australia

 After the colony of New South Wales was founded in Australia in 1788, it ran into the problem of a lack of coinage, particularly since trading vessels took coins out of the colony in exchange for their cargo.
 In 1813, Governor Lachlan Macquarie made creative use of £10,000 in Spanish dollars sent by the British government.
 To make it difficult to take the coins out of the colony, and to double their number, the centres of the coins were punched out.
 The punched centre, known as the "dump", was valued at 15 pence, and the outer rim, known as the "holey dollar", was worth five shillings.
 This was indicated by overstamping the two new coins.
 The obverse of the holey dollar was stamped the words "New South Wales" and the date, 1813, and the reverse with the words "five shillings".
 The obverse of the dump was stamped with a crown, the words "New South Wales" and the date, 1813, and the reverse with the words "fifteen pence".
 The mutilated coins became the first official currency produced specifically for circulation in Australia.
 The expedient was relatively short lived.
 The British Parliament passed the Sterling Silver Money Act in 1825, which made British coins the only recognised form of currency and ended any legitimate use of the holey dollar and dump in the Australian colonies.